 As a result of conclusions and developments in a long term strategic planning process conducted by the United States Polo Association, the PTF and the USPA began conducting joint venture conferences to better define their separate yet symbiotic missions.
 The basic conclusion of the first conference was that PTF was responsible for training and that USPA was responsible for standards such as umpire ratings and handicaps.
 This conference has given both organizations direction to help increase USPA membership by developing learning centers at strategic locations across the continent.

-Under Kris Bowman’s guidance we have also revived the Instructors and Trainers seminars.
-Instructors and Trainers gather annually at Brushy Creek Ranch to exchange ideas on teaching techniques and other facets of growing polo including marketing polo schools, legal and insurance issues and general polo school development.
-The USPA Polo Development Initiative Committee strongly urges recipients of their training grants to attend these seminars.
+PTF also revived the Instructors and Trainers seminars.
+Instructors and Trainers gathered annually at Brushy Creek Ranch to exchange ideas on teaching techniques and other facets of growing polo including marketing polo schools, legal and insurance issues and general polo school development.
+The USPA Polo Development Initiative Committee strongly urged recipients of their training grants to attend these seminars.
 The 2007 seminar had 29 attendees.

 In 2010, since Kris Bowman’s job was really about club development she became a USPA employee.
 In 2012, The PTF agreed to continue funding the Head Umpire Instructor position currently held by Steve Lane, but he would become an employee of the new Umpire LLC formed by the USPA.
 Similarly Youth Instructor Wilbur O’Ferrall, funded by the PTF moved over to the USPA.